Anti-American sentiment in Korea: American Cultural Center arson

-On December 9, 1980, in Gwangju, arsonists protesting the Gwangju massacre, burned the American Cultural Center (ko).
+On December 9, 1980, in Gwangju, arsonists protesting the Gwangju massacre, burned the American Cultural Center, blaming the purported American role in Gwangju Uprising.

 On March 12, 1982, arsonists set fire to the American Cultural Center in Busan.
 They killed one and injured several others.
 Moon Pu-shik and Kim Hyon-jang were sentenced to death but later commuted to life sentences and then to 20 years.

-On November 20, 1982, arsonists burned the American Cultural Center in Gwangju (ko) for the second time.
-In September 1983, Daegu's American Cultural Center was bombed (ko).
+On November 20, 1982, arsonists burned the American Cultural Center in Gwangju for the second time.
+In September 1983, Daegu's the bombing of Daegu American Cultural Center.
 In May 1985 in Seoul, American Cultural Center was seized.

 On April 23, 2013, in Daegu, two anti-U.S. arsonists mistakenly attacked a cram school called the American Cultural Center.

 2000s incidents

 Yangju highway incident

 On June 13, 2002, a U.S. military vehicle fatally injured two 14-year-old South Korean girls, Shin Hyo-sun (신효순) and Shim Mi-seon (심미선), who were walking along a street in Uijeongbu, Gyeonggi Province.
 The incident provoked anti-American sentiment in South Korea when a U.S military court found the soldiers involved, who were sent back to the United States immediately after the decision, not guilty.
 This prompted hundreds of thousands of South Koreans to protest against the U.S Army's continued presence.